Skip to main contentSkip to main navigationSkip to footer content

 Nominated for the 2002 College of Education Outstanding Dissertation Award, University of New Orleans.

-Theodore RemleyTheodore Remley, Jr., JD, PhD, LPC-S, NCC
+Theodore RemleyTheodore P. Remley, Jr., JD, PhD, LPC-S, NCC

 Professor of Counseling